Sliding shelves are awesome, but the prices are crazy! These DIY pull-out shelves for the kitchen are attractive, durable, and a fraction of the cost!

-The other three cabinets were singles, and just needed to be emptied before I installed the slides.
+The other three cabinets were singles and just needed to be emptied before I installed the DIY sliding shelves.
 I didn’t take pictures of the process, because it was repetitive, and images of a large middle-aged man squirming around in narrow cabinets shouting profanities might be upsetting to some.
 Here are the “before” shots of the remaining three cabinets.

-Okay, with the slides installed, now it was time to build the shelves based on my notebook scribblings.
+Okay, with the slides installed, it was time to build my DIY pull out shelves based on my notebook scribblings.
 I’ll give dimensions as they relate to the width and depth of the cabinet, in case you are interested in building a few.

 I used drawer slides that are each 1/2″ thick, so together that makes one inch.
 Here are my dimensions: